ZackDev/cookie-stack/README.md

 # How to use the extension:

+The extension adds two funtionalities to the browser:

+## View and remove cookies

-The add-on adds an icon to the toolbar of your browser, displaying the number of cookies currently set.
+Access it by clicking the icon at the toolbar of your browser, displaying the number of cookies currently set.

 ![Screenshot](./extension-screenshot.png)

 * click the toolbar icon to get an overview of domains they belong to
 * expand or contract those domains by clicking the down or up facing arrow to view specific cookies
 * delete a cookie by clicking the trash icon

+## Automatically filter incoming cookies by domain

+* go to the preferences (firefox), options (chromium) to view, edit and set the active filter
+* *disabled*: no filter gets applied
+* *allowlist*: allow every cookie on the list, remove the rest
+* *denylist*: deny every cookie specified, allow the rest

+**NOTE**: This doesn't prevent cookies from getting initially stored.
+The filter gets applied *afterwards*.
+Some websites continuosly try to store cookies on your machine, even after the first pageload.
+This might cause the filter also to continuosly remove said cookies.

 # Issues: